By Rick Steves

 Just showing your gray hair or passport can snag you a discount at many sights, and even some events such as concerts.
 (The British call discounts "concessions"; look also for "pensioner's rates.")
 Always ask about discounts, even if you don't see posted information about one — you may be surprised.
 But note that at some sights, US citizens aren't eligible for senior discounts.

-Seniors can get deals on point-to-point rail tickets in Austria, Belgium, Great Britain, Finland, France, Germany, Italy, Spain, and Norway (including the Eurostar train between Britain and France/Belgium).
+Seniors can get deals on point-to-point rail tickets in Austria, Belgium, Great Britain, Finland, France, Germany, Italy, Spain, and Norway.
 Qualifying ages range from 60 to 67 years old.
 To get rail discounts in most countries — including Austria, Britain, Germany, Italy, and Spain, and a second tier of discounts in France — you must purchase a senior card at a local train station (valid for a year, but can be worthwhile even on a short trip if you take several train rides during your stay).
-Most rail passes don’t offer senior discounts, but passes for Britain and France (as well as the Balkans) do give seniors a break on first-class passes.
+Most rail passes don't offer senior discounts, but passes for Britain (as well as the Balkans) do give seniors a break.